dhivyan1/Paswd/README.md

 Security Note:
-Ensure you have a strong master key when setting up the vault for enhanced security, Encryption Strength of the passwords depends the complexity of the Master kay.
+Ensure you have a strong master key when setting up the vault for enhanced security.
+Encryption Strength of the passwords depends the complexity of the Master key.